Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $2400 was successfully paid and registered.
+* The amount of $3000 was successfully paid and registered.
-*  Your remaining debt : $3000.
+*  Your payment has been completed.